DO’S AND DON’TS WHEN CREATING AN INSTAGRAM PAGE FOR YOUR BUSINESS

 2. Do create a feed that tells a story

-Make sure that your feed looks good and be consistent with the design.
+Make sure that your feed looks good and is consistent with the design.
 Look at the entire picture, not only at every element of it.
 Experiment with content types and see what mix brings you the most reach and engagement.
 And be consistent with the posting schedule.

 3. Do connect